NVIDIA/spark-rapids-tools/user_tools/docs/index.md

 ### Bootstrap

-Provides optimized RAPIDS Accelerator for Apache Spark configs based on Dataproc GPU cluster shape.
+Provides optimized RAPIDS Accelerator for Apache Spark configs based on GPU cluster shape.
 This tool is supposed to be used once a cluster has been created to set the recommended configurations.
 Note that the command may require `SSH` access on the cluster nodes to read the GPU settings and to update Apache Spark default configurations.